Structure Of Ovum

 Ovum Formation (Oogenesis)

-Oogenesis is the process of ovum (egg) formation in female reproductive system, occurring within the ovaries.
+Oogenesis is the process of ovum (egg) formation in the female reproductive system, occurring within the ovaries.
 It involves stages like multiplication, growth, and maturation, resulting in a mature haploid ovum ready for fertilisation.

 • Multiplication Phase: Mitotic division of oogonia.